The Best Museums to Visit in Basel blog post was first published on Culture Tourist on 13 August 2021 and updated on 1 March 2024.

 Tips for visiting museums in Basel

 Free entrance – Most Basel museums have a free entrance on the first Sunday of the month.
-If you’re visiting Basel around that time of the month, be sure to plan your museum visit on Sunday!
+If you’re visiting Basel around that time of the month, plan your museum visit on Sunday!

-Basel card – If you’re staying in some of the Basel hotels, you’ll get a complimentary Basel card.
+Basel card – Some Basel hotels provide a complimentary Basel card during the stay.
 With it, you’ll have a discount in many museums.

-Opening hours – One of the most essential tips in this guide to museums in Basel is to check the museum’s opening hours before your visit.
-They are usually open 9 am – 5 pm, but be sure to plan your visiting time ahead, so you have plenty of time to enjoy exploring the wonderful museums of Basel.
+Opening hours – One of the most essential tips in this guide to the best museums to visit in Basel is to check the opening hours before your visit.
+They are usually open 9 am – 5 pm.
+Be sure to plan your visit ahead so you have plenty of time to explore the wonderful museums of Basel.

 With more than a museum per square kilometre, Basel definitely deserves the title of the Cultural Capital of Switzerland by every right.
-Hopefully, with this Guide to Museums in Basel, you’ll find a perfect museum in Basel for yourself to visit.
+Hopefully, with this guide to the best museums in Basel, you’ll find some great cultural spots to visit in Basel.

-Do you have any other Basel museums to recommend?
-Let us know in the comments.
+Have you visited any museums in Basel?
+Which were your favourites?
+Let me know in the comments.

-*Many thanks to Basel Tourismus for organising a fantastic press trip for me.
-I had a great time and enjoyed exploring these beautiful museums in Basel and preparing this Guide to Museums in Basel for you.
+I visited museums in Basel during the press trip organised by Basel Tourismus.
+Many thanks to Basel Tourismus for organising a fantastic press trip for me.
+I had a great time and enjoyed exploring these beautiful museums in Basel and preparing this guide to the best Museums in Basel for you.
 However, as always, all opinions are my own.